kwickramasekara/photo-grid/README.md

 ## Examples

-See our [demo](https://photo-grid-demo.netlify.app/) site and [examples](https://github.com/kwickramasekara/photo-grid/discussions/categories/show-and-tell) from the community.
+See our [examples](https://github.com/kwickramasekara/photo-grid/discussions/categories/show-and-tell) from the community.

 ## Support